chief7852/chief7852/README.md

 </a>

 - 🤩 I'm interested in OOP.
-- 💼 I work at IBDATA in Daejeon.
+- 💼 I worked at IBDATA in Daejeon.
 - 🎒 I go to  The Cyber University of Korea.
 - 😎 I want to study more, so I go to college and work at the same time.
 </div>